What is the 7-Year Rule For Immigration?

 How Will the 7-Year Rule Affect Your Immigration Status?

-If this bill passes and you have been a resident in the United States for over seven years, there will potentially be a new path to permanent residency in the U.S. This could relieve the stress and worry of having to get your green card renewed and proving to the court that you deserve to live here.
+Suppose this bill passes, and you have been a resident in the United States for over seven years.
+In that case, there will potentially be a new path to permanent residency in the U.S. This could relieve the stress and worry of having to get your green card renewed and proving to the court that you deserve to live here.

 The DHS will not grant permanent residency status to every immigrant who is eligible under the 7-Year Rule, but having more opportunities can only help immigrants across the country.